openjdk/guide/src/guide/jbs-jdk-bug-system.md

         <li>Once a bug is marked as fixed there is now the option of someone, other than the person that fixed it, of marking it as [Verified]{.jbs-field} to confirm that the issue is fixed after testing; marking it as [Fix Failed]{.jbs-field} if it did not solve the issue; or, [Not Verified]{.jbs-field} to indicate that it wasn't explicitly tested.
 Note that the UI does not highlight when [Fix Failed]{.jbs-field} has been set, you need to look for the [Verification]{.jbs-label} field at the bottom of the left-hand colum in the Details section.</li>
 </ul><br />
     If there is not a fix in the repo (and so no associated changeset) then the issue should not be marked as [Fixed]{.jbs-field}, but set to [Delivered]{.jbs-field}.<br />
     If you know that an issue was fixed, try searching for the issue that resolved it and close it as a duplicate of that issue.
-If that would entail a significant effort, and/or it isn't a critical issue, close it out as Not Reproducible.<br />
+If that entails a significant effort, and/or it isn't a critical issue, close it out as Not Reproducible.<br />
     </td>
 </tr>
 <tr>